 Pigment manufacturers convert these raw materials to produce titanium dioxide pigments.
-The production of titanium dioxide pigments is basically a refinement process.
+The production of titanium dioxide pigments is a refinement process.
 This may be achieved by either the sulfate process, which uses sulfuric acid as a separating agent, or the chloride process, which works with chlorine.
 Once refined and developed to the appropriate particle size, the pigment may be surface treated with inorganic oxides and an organic compound to achieve better technical performance, such as easy processability or higher weather durability.

 Permanence and Compatibility

 Both rutile and anatase forms of titanium dioxide white are lightfast.
 However, according to Marilyn Laver (see note 6), exposure to light can cause a phototropic color change under certain circumstances.
 Rutile undergoes this reversible color change to a lesser extent than does anatase.
 The rutile and anatase pigment forms are chemically inert and do not react with airborne pollutants, organic solvents, or other pigments.
 Increased weather resistance and dispersibility of titanium dioxide pigments are provided by coating the pigment with inorganic or organic substances.
 Our grade of titanium dioxide is coated with alumina, silica, and zirconia compounds.
 Some suggest that the resistance of titanium dioxide pigments to acids and alkalies is an advantage for their use in true fresco.

 Titanium dioxide absorbs a low amount of oil.
 The oil absorption ratio is 15–20 parts by oil weight to 100 parts by weight of pigment.
 If the measurement were grams, it would require 15 to 20 grams (by weight) of linseed oil to grind 100 grams (by weight) of pigment to form a stiff paste.
 It makes an average drying oil paint that forms a soft, brittle film.